 Nison noted that few people consistently straddle both the cannabis industry and cannabis advocacy.

-“The movement is skeptical of the industry and the industry not that interested in the movement.
+“The movement is skeptical of the industry.
+The industry is not that interested in the movement.
 I try to do both best as I can,” Evan Nison said.

 He argued that socially conscious entrepreneurs such as himself can change the nature of the industry by engaging with it.